 Criticism of religion is a tender subject.
-Criticism of Islam in particular is especially so as is evidenced by the court battle threatening to take shape between the National Council of Canadian Muslims (NCCM), Prime Minister Stephen Harper and Jason MacDonald (spokesman for Prime Minister Harper).
+Criticism of Islam, in particular, is especially so as is evidenced by the court battle that threatened to take shape between the National Council of Canadian Muslims (NCCM), Prime Minister Stephen Harper and Jason MacDonald (spokesman for Prime Minister Harper).
 The NCCM filed a notice of libel in the Ontario Superior Court of Justice over remarks made by Jason MacDonald in dismissing their objection to the inclusion of Rabbi Daniel Korobkin of the Beth Avraham Yosef Synagogue in Toronto as part of the delegation that accompanied Prime Minister Harper on a visit to Israel in January 2014.
 MacDonald dismissed their objection stating “we will not take seriously criticism from an organization with documented ties to terrorist organization such as Hamas.” (as cited in CTV News) The NCCM objected to the inclusion of Rabbi Korobkin in the delegation accompanying Prime Minister Harper because he hosted speaking engagements featuring Robert Spencer and Pamela Geller, two noted critics of Islam, in September 2013.

 [they] were meant or were understood to mean that NCCM is, gives material support to, and/or is affiliated with a criminal terrorist organization.
 These words are defamatory per se… The defamatory words were stated maliciously in order to discredit and insult an organization that did nothing other than exercise its constitutional right to freedom of expression to criticize a decision made by the Prime Minister. (as cited in CTV News)

 The NCCM is an anti-defamation group that purports to advocate and speak out on behalf of Canadian Muslims.
 The NCCM started out in 2000 as CAIR-CAN (Canadian Council on American-Islamic Relations), based on the US group CAIR (Council on American-Islamic Relations).
-In July 2013, CAIR-CAN became the NCCM in an effort to distance itself from CAIR.
-There is ample evidence of the links between the NCCM, in its previous incarnation as CAIR-CAN, and CAIR, despite the insistence that “in 2000, the Canadian Council on American-Islamic Relations (CAIR-CAN) was incorporated as fully autonomous and entirely separate organization from the Washington-based CAIR.” (as cited in Point de Bascule) The most telling piece of evidence is the affidavit provided by Sheema Khan (representing the board of CAIR-CAN) to a court in Ottawa in 2003 concerning the dispute over the trademark for CAIR-CAN.
+In July 2013, CAIR-CAN became the NCCM to distance itself from CAIR.
+There is ample evidence of the links between the NCCM, in its previous incarnation as CAIR-CAN, and CAIR, despite the insistence that “in 2000, the Canadian Council on American-Islamic Relations (CAIR-CAN) was incorporated as a fully autonomous and entirely separate organization from the Washington-based CAIR.” (as cited in Point de Bascule) The most telling piece of evidence is the affidavit provided by Sheema Khan (representing the board of CAIR-CAN) to a court in Ottawa in 2003 concerning the dispute over the trademark for CAIR-CAN.
 In the affidavit, Khan expressly states: